-The Pediatric Heart Center sees patients in the Sacramento area at the Glassrock Building (see map) on the campus of the UC Davis Medical Center and at the UC Davis Medical Group clinics in Roseville and Auburn.
+The Pediatric Heart Center sees patients at the Glassrock Building (see map) on the Sacramento campus of UC Davis Health and at the clinics in Roseville and Auburn.

 We also schedule and hold monthly outreach clinics in Redding, Chico, Stockton, and Marysville.
 To schedule an appointment at any of our clinics, please call 916-734-3456.

 Surgical intervention for infants diagnosed with congenital heart disease addresses a variety of defects, including:

 - Pulmonary artresia

 - Pectus excavatum/carinatum